DIY Full Length Shower Curtain

 If you have been here a minute you know that I am no stranger to customizing things with fabric and that I usually outsource that to my mom.
 However, I know that I am always encouraging all of you to try something new and outside of your comfort zone and so this week I decided to take a little of my own advice and try making my own shower curtain!

 Before I start with a tutorial can I just tell you how much I love a full-length shower curtain?
 And can I also tell you how much better they look?
 An extra-long shower curtain just has the power to draw the eye all the way up to the ceiling for a big impact, no matter the bathroom size for such a sophisticated look.

-So why do they make shower curtains only 72” long usually?
+So why do they make standard shower curtains only 72” long usually?
 If your shower curtain is going to hang inside the tub and you know, repel water and all that jazz, it makes sense that you would want it to be shorter so you aren’t stepping on it.
-But nowadays, don’t we all use a practical water-repelling liner and a not-so-practical but oh-so-beautiful outer fabric decorative curtain?
+But nowadays, don’t we all use a practical water-repelling plastic shower liner and a not-so-practical but oh-so-beautiful outer designer shower curtain?
 Yes, yes we do.

-How to Make a Shower Curtain
+How to Make a DIY Full Length Shower Curtain

 Length of final shower curtain + 16” x 2 (you need to sew two widths together).
 For my shower curtain I needed about 86” finished length, so I added 16” to get 102”, and multiplied by 2 is 204” or 5.7 Yards, so I ordered 6 yards.
 (Consider the pattern repeat if you have a pattern and want to match it up – if you have a wide pattern repeat like mine, add that amount to your calculation.
 For example, if it’s 12” pattern repeat add 12” to the length that you need, as you may have to waste as much as 12” when you are lining up the pattern).

 The first thing I did was square the fabric.
 I use a square from my garage but there are fancy quilty-sewy tools you can use to do this.
 At any rate, start off with a super straight by squaring off the edge before you start to measure and cut.

 Once the two sides are cut, it’s time to piece them together.
 My fabric was 44” wide, so sewing the two widths together resulted in a curtain just a little wider than the standard 72” width, once all my seams were done.
-(However, I’ve used full width 50” curtain panels and they just end up a little fuller, they work just as well, so I wouldn’t bother cutting the width.)
+(However, I’ve used full-width 50” curtain panels and they just end up a little fuller, they work just as well, so I wouldn’t bother cutting the width.)

-My pattern would have been super obvious had it not lined up, and I have tried to match a pattern in the past with less than perfect results, so I made up this next step.
+My pattern would have been super obvious had it not lined up, and I have tried to match a pattern in the past with less-than-perfect results, so I made up this next step.
 Is this the right way to match a pattern?
 I think not, but I got the results I was looking for so I call it a win.
 SO….
 In the interest of honesty, I’ll tell you what I did and then what I should have done.

 I folded one side of one of the pieces of fabric and lined it up to the pattern on the other piece.
 I ironed a crisp edge and pinned it in place.
 Then, I sewed down the top of the crisp fold that I made. this meant that the sewed seam was visible in the finished front and that my pattern was perfectly lined up.

 At any rate, if you don’t have a pattern to match, you would just pin the two right sides together and sew on the backside, leaving a generous 5/8” or so seam allowance.
 (This means, leave at least 5/8” between the sewn seam and the raw fabric edges.)

 This is how you do a flat felled seam – a term for something that looks complicated and hard but actually is not.
-First, cut one half of your generous seam “tail” off, or just trim it down as short as you can.
+First, cut one-half of your generous seam “tail” off, or just trim it down as short as you can.
 Next, you are going to fold the other tail over once, and then over again, to create a little fold.
 Iron this in place, and once ironed you sew along the folded edge.

 Option B: If you don’t care about the back and you have a good factory edge you could skip the flat felled seam and just sew the two pieces together as in step 5 and iron the seam flat.
 I almost did that but got guilted into the flat felled seam by my mother.
 You do you.
 Who’s going to look at the back of your shower curtain?
 NO ONE.

 Now that you have your double wide widths of fabric, all you need to do is hem all the edges.
 If you have done any sewing I’m sure you know how to do this, but if not, it’s just a matter of folding, iron, fold, iron, sew.
 (Sewing feels like it’s more about ironing than sewing at times!)

-8) Next, do the top seam.
+Next, do the top seam.
 This one we made a little beefier as this is where the buttonholes will go.
 (Foreshadowing!
 Buttonholes are coming!)
 Fold over 4”, iron.
 Fold over another 4”, iron and pin.
 Then, sew along the folded edge.
 (I didn’t take any photos of this step as it’s the exact same as the previous step, but with a 4” hem instead of a 2”.)

 Disclaimer….
 I’ve never done a buttonhole in my life, this is another thing that seems intimidating but is totally easy, or at least it is on my machine.
 I busted out the manual, found something called a “buttonhole foot” in my bag of parts that came with the machine, and changed the setting on the machine to “buttonhole”.
 I followed the directions for my machine (and of course I watched a YouTube video on it) but basically, it consisted of lining up the fabric, pushing the pedal to the metal and watching my machine magically make a buttonhole.

 To figure out where to put the buttons, I marked where I wanted the two edge holes and measured the distance between them, and divided that by 11 (there are 12 rings on most shower curtains which means there are 11 spaces between them… remember that 5th-grade math?).
 I marked my fabric at these even intervals and added the buttonholes.

-10) Once the buttonholes were all done I hung the curtain up and marked how long I wanted the bottom seam to be.
+Once the buttonholes were all done I hung the curtain up and marked how long I wanted the bottom seam to be.
 It was very close to the 4” seam allowance that I had originally planned, so I could have just went for it, oh well.
 Fold up, iron, fold again to the final length, and iron and pin, and sew along the fold.